chakeda/cfeed/README.md

 - database.php
 Put your database details here

 Simply make a directory /cfeed/ in your web root folder, and drop all the cfeed files in it.
 Then go to /cfeed/index.php and simply follow the prompts.
-Now you are tracking your (and maybe others) web traffic for free open source style.
+Now you are tracking your (or others) web traffic locally, free, open source-ly.

 Feel free to fork.
-I will improve cFeed when I feel like it
+I will improve cFeed when I feel like it :P

 =====